DebjaniSihiLab/starter-hugo-research-group/content/authors/Marissa Duckett/_index.md

 ---
 # Display name
-title: Kolisetti Aditya
+title: Marissa Duckett

 # Username (this should match the folder name)
 authors:
-- Kolisetti Aditya
+- Marissa Duckett

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Student
+role: PhD student

 # Organizations/Affiliations
 organizations: